Fully spin-polarized quadratic non-Dirac bands realized quantum anomalous Hall effect†

-The quantum anomalous Hall effect is a intriguing quantum state which exhibits the chiral edge states in the absence of magnetic field.
-While the search for quantum anomalous Hall insulators is still active, the researchers mainly search for the systems containing magnetic atom.
-Here, based on first-principles density functional theory, we predict a new family of Chern insulators with fully spin-polarized quadratic px,y non-Dirac bands in the alkali earth metal BaX (X = Si, Ge, Sn) system.
+The quantum anomalous Hall effect is an intriguing quantum state that exhibits chiral edge states in the absence of a magnetic field.
+While the search for quantum anomalous Hall insulators is still active, researchers mainly search for the systems containing a magnetic atom.
+Here, based on first-principles density functional theory, we predict a new family of Chern insulators with fully spin-polarized quadratic px,y non-Dirac bands in the alkaline earth metal BaX (X = Si, Ge, and Sn) system.
 We show that BaX monolayer has a half-metallic ferromagnetic ground state.
-The ferromagnetism is mainly originated from the p orbitals of Si, Ge and Sn atoms.
-The 2D BaSn monolayer exhibits a large magnetocrystalline anisotropic energy of 12.20 meV/cell and a nontrivial band gap of 159.10 meV.
-Interestingly, both the spin polarization of the chiral edge currents direction and the sign of Chern number can be tuned by doping.
-Furthermore, the 4% compressive strain can drive structural phase transition but the nontrivial topological properties remain reserve in the 2D BaX systems.
-Our findings not only extend the novel concepts but also provide fascinating opportunities for the realization of quantum anomalous Hall effect experimentally.
+The ferromagnetism mainly originates from the p orbitals of Si, Ge and Sn atoms.
+The 2D BaSn monolayer exhibits a large magnetocrystalline anisotropic energy of 12.20 meV per cell and a nontrivial band gap of 159.10 meV.
+Interestingly, both the chiral edge current direction and the sign of Chern number can be tuned by doping.
+Furthermore, the 4% compressive strain in the 2D BaX systems can drive a structural phase transition but the nontrivial topological properties remain reserved.
+Our findings not only extend the novel topological physics but also provide fascinating opportunities for the realization of the quantum anomalous Hall effect experimentally.